 After the crucifixion of Jesus Christ, many of the early Christians, escaping from persecutions in Jerusalem, came to Asia Minor and settled in different cities like Ephesus, Hierapolis and Cappadocia.
 St. Paul preached in Perge, Derbe, Lystra, Psidian Antioch, Ephesus (see Letter to Ephesians) and Konya.
 St. John stayed for a while in Ephesus together with Virgin Mary and, after he returned from Patmos where he was exiled, died in Ephesus.
 St. Peter settled in Antioch and build the first Christian church carved in a cave.
 St. Philip settled in Hierapolis but was killed together his family by the Romans.

 Christianity was declared as the official religion in 380, during the reign of Theodosius I, and destruction of pagan temples was legalized.
 Even so, throughout the Byzantine era Christianity had great ups and downs in popularity.
 Many found the road to piety confusing and assorted schisms between the Roman Catholic church and the Orthodox Byzantine church certainly didn't simplify matters.
-Add this inter-faith bickering to the "Dhimmi" tax (50 percent of earnings for non-Muslims as opposed to the tithing for Muslim believers) for those living on Ottoman-held lands, no wonder large numbers of peasants converted their faith to Islam.
+Add this inter-faith bickering to the "Dhimmi" tax (50 percent of earnings for non-Muslims as opposed to a small rate for Muslim believers) for those living on Ottoman-held lands, causing large numbers of peasants converting their faith to Islam.
 Islam was also a relatively simple path to follow - profess belief in One God and the mission of his Prophet Muhammed, and follow the Five Pillars of Faith.

 Gradually, Christianity in Turkey disintegrated, so that when the Islamic Ottomans finally conquered the Byzantine Empire, it was inevitable that what had been a predominantly Christian region would be no more.